serenity-is/docs/getting_started/starting_serene.md

 http://www.microsoft.com/en-us/download/details.aspx?id=29062

 Visual Studio 2015 comes with SQL Server 2014 LocalDB.
 It's default instance name is renamed to MsSqlLocalDB by default.
-Thus, if you have VS2015, try changing connection string from `(localdb)\v11.0` to `(localdb)\MsSqlLocalDB`.
+Thus, if you have VS2015, try changing connection strings from `(localdb)\v11.0` to `(localdb)\MsSqlLocalDB`.

 ```xml
 <connectionStrings>